 Free, ionized iron will react with peroxide or water in the body, ending in the creation of OH*, hydroxy radicals.
 OH* damages lipids/fats in cell structures and membranes, in the process generating more radicals to produce a chain reaction of destruction.

-If you ask any veterinary pathologist they will tell you that finding black, iron loaded livers at necropsy is common in horses.
-The color comes from iron deposits called hemosiderin.
+If you ask any veterinary pathologist they will tell you that finding black, iron-loaded livers at necropsy is common in horses.
+The colour comes from iron deposits called hemosiderin.
 This is so common it is considered “normal”.
 There are reports of iron causing liver disease, even death in foals, but chronic conditions related to iron overload were not recognized in horses.

-Iron overload in humans is usually caused genetic disorders resulting in overabsorption, or diseases that require frequent transfusions.
+Iron overload in humans is usually caused by genetic disorders resulting in overabsorption, or diseases that require frequent transfusions.
 However, overload related to diet is also possible.
-Liver damage or liver failure does occur, but is a late stage.
+Liver damage or liver failure does occur but is a late stage.
 Earlier symptoms include fatigue, joint pain/arthritis and often metabolic syndrome/insulin resistance.

-The same syndrome and consequences has been recognized in a variety of animal species, including several birds, black rhinoceros, tapir, lemur, and dolphin.
-It may also be linked to IR in other old world primates but iron overload has not been studied in them.
+The same syndrome and consequences have been recognized in a variety of animal species, including several birds, black rhinoceros, tapir, lemur, and dolphins.
+It may also be linked to IR in other old-world primates but iron overload has not been studied in them.

 Iron overload symptoms in horses are likely a combination of direct iron effects and induced secondary deficiencies of other minerals.
 These include coat changes of bleaching and red ends on dark manes and tails, often hoof issues such as laminitis and abscessing.